 Care Coordinator Program

-The intent of the Kentucky HIV/AIDS Care Coordinator Program (KHCCP) is to facilitate the provision of quality care and services to HIV-infected individuals and their families in a timely, consistent manner of continued care.
-The program provides care coordinators in seven regional sites through arrangements with three local health departments in the Lake Cumberland, Northern Kentucky and Kentucky River regions and four non-profit agencies in the Barren River, Lexington, Louisville and Purchase regions to assess needs and provide services.
-These regional sites allow for statewide coverage and better local access to these services.
+The intent of the Kentucky HIV/AIDS Care Coordinator Program (KHCCP) is to help provide prompt, consistent, continued quality care and services to HIV-infected individuals and their families.
+Care coordinators in seven regional sites assess needs and provide services.
+These regional ensure statewide access to local services.

 KHCCP also is an umbrella program for other client assistance programs such as the Kentucky Health Insurance Continuation Program, Outpatient Health Care and Support Services and state support service programs.
 KHCCP receives federal funds and is a service-funding source of last resort.
 Financial assistance is not guaranteed.
 Funding is limited and services may be terminated without cause.
 Services in each region may vary depending on funding.
 Continuation of all programs is contingent upon availability of state and federal funding.